 Is the military service truly universal or will exemptions be available?

 Exemptions will be granted for students in medical school and individuals with substantial physical or mental disadvantages.
-Married individuals with children can be exempted.
+Married individuals will be exempted.
 Criminals (felony convictions) will not be allowed in the program.

 Will conscientious objector status be respected?